 Imagine untouched wilderness, rugged terrain, tranquil waters and your wildest adventure yet, all waiting for you just a short flight away.

-From caving to climbing, fly fishing to biking, we’ve partnered with Tasmania to bring you the ultimate adrenaline activities to tick off this winter.
+From kayaking, hiking and canyoning, here are the ultimate adrenaline activities to tick off on your next adventure down south.
 It’s time to let your wild spirit run free.

-Featuring epic mountain biking trails through lush rainforest and down rugged terrain, Tasmania is a thrill-seeker's dream.
-Boasting 125km of purpose built mountain bike trails with options for all skill levels, head to Blue Derby in Tasmania's north east for some of the best trails in Australia.
-The absolute must dos?
-The new Air-Ya-Garn trail and Blue Tier trail.
-On Tasmania's west coast, grind through the 35 kilometre Climies Track that takes you from Trial Harbour to Granville Harbour.
+Featuring epic mountain biking trails through lush rainforest and down flowing trails, Tasmania is a thrill-seeker's dream.
+Boasting 125km of purpose-built mountain bike trails with options for all skill levels, head to Blue Derby in Tasmania's north east for some of the best trails in the world.
+The absolute must-dos?
+The wilderness rides, Blue Tier and Atlas.
+In Tasmania's northwest, grind through the ever-growing trail networks at Wild Mersey and in the Dial Range.
 For experienced riders, head to the small village of Maydena and let gravity propel you down the mountains.
 Located just an hour's drive east of Derby, you'll discover one of the state's newest mountain bike marvels, the St Helens Mountain Biking Trails.
 Here, the 42-kilometre Bay of Fires Trail plunges from the mountains to an epic stretch of coastline, while a network of shorter trails loop around the hills just south of the town.

 Hike Rugged Coastlines